 Appraisals are extremely important for proper trust and estate valuation; however there are several types of appraisals and that may present a problem.
 In the jewelry industry, typical appraisals are written for insurance purposes for the full retail replacement in the event of theft, loss or damage.
 Although this is an important document while the item is being enjoyed, it does not represent the current, actual market value of the item.

-As part of an estate or trust which includes jewelry, coins or other hard-to-value assetts a current, actual market valuation is an absolute necessity.
+As part of an estate or trust which includes jewelry, coins or other hard-to-value assets a current, actual market valuation is an absolute necessity.
 This type of valuation is what the item can actually be sold for, and can only be accurately provided by a company that actually buys fine diamonds, estate jewelry, luxury watches, coins, etc. and not by a middle man broker or retail jeweler.

-Although there are general guidelines, there are no actual laws governing the value placed on jewelry appraisals.
+Although there are general guidelines, there are no actual laws governing the value placed on jewelry for appraisals.
 Retail appraisals can range from 2-5 times the true market value of diamonds, fine jewelry and luxury watches, and which is why a current, cash value market valuation is so important.
 Using a retail replacement appraisal may lead to negative tax consequences and improper distributions during the liquidation of assets from a trust or estate.

-Diamonds, along with nearly everything else in today’s economy have experienced substantial price swings over the last 8 years and although fiduciaries may be required to conduct annual reviews of assets held in trust, it may be advisable to check the type of appraisals your company has on these items.
+Diamonds, along with nearly everything else in today’s economy have experienced substantial price swings over the last 8 years.
+As fiduciaries may be required to conduct annual reviews of assets held in trust, it may be advisable to check the type and accuray of appraisals your company has on these items.